Site icon Voluntouring.org

 Help grow a forest of change: Join Jah Wa Le’s off-grid eco-community in Australia 🌿

-This opportunity was recently spotted in our Voluntouring Facebook group, where a community member shared a call for support.
-Based in the forests of Durong, Queensland, Jah Wa Le is a grassroots off-grid eco-retreat and animal sanctuary that welcomes volunteers to co-create a space rooted in nature, healing, and community spirit.
+This opportunity was originally spotted in our Voluntouring Facebook group, where a community member shared a call for support.
+Based in the forests of Durong, Queensland, Jah Wa Le was presented as a grassroots off-grid eco-retreat and animal sanctuary that welcomes volunteers to co-create a space rooted in nature, healing, and community spirit.

 The project is built on a simple but powerful idea: